openmoh/openmohaa/README.md

 You can now start a local OpenMOHAA server or play on a server.

-**Medal of Honor: Allied Assault Spearhead** and **Medal of Honor: Allied Assault Breakthrough** are supported in OpenMoHAA with the `com_target_game` variable.
-To play an expension, append to the executable `+set com_target_game 1` for Spearhead (mohaas/mohta), and `+set com_target_game 2` for Breakthrough (mohaab/mohtt).
-On windows you can create a shortcut to OpenMOHAA with this command-line argument.
+**Medal of Honor: Allied Assault Spearhead** and **Medal of Honor: Allied Assault Breakthrough** are supported in OpenMoHAA using the `com_target_game` variable.
+To play an expansion, append the following command-line arguments to the executable:

+- `+set com_target_game 1` for Spearhead (mohaas/mohta)
+- `+set com_target_game 2` for Breakthrough (mohaab/mohtt)

+On Windows, you can create a shortcut to OpenMoHAA with these command-line arguments.
+The default value of `com_target_game` is 0 for the base game.

 ## Builds

 ### Server

-The server version can successfully be built.
-Some stuff are not working as intended, such as Actor or Vehicle.
-These systems are both almost fully implemented, but not stable.
+The server version can be built successfully, but some features are not functional.
+For example, the Actor and Vehicle systems are almost fully implemented, but they are not yet stable.
+This means that they may not work as expected and could cause crashes.

-Overall, the server part and the fgame module are almost fully implemented, but the stability may vary, there may be some minor bugs and crashes.
+Overall, the server and the fgame components are almost fully implemented, but they may not be completely stable.
+There could be some minor bugs (and rare crashes), but the game should be playable.

 ### Client

-The client version of OpenMoHAA is partially implemented.
-The cgame module is almost fully implemented.
-Credits to **Heavy Metal: F.A.K.K.
-2**'s SDK for the cgame and fgame module.
+The client version of OpenMoHAA has undergone partial implementation, with the cgame module being nearly completed.
+Credits to the SDK of **Heavy Metal: F.A.K.K.
+2** both the cgame and fgame modules.

-Here is the current working state for each part of the engine:
+The current operational status of each engine component is as follows:

 | Part name               | Full | Almost | Half | Early | Bad | Not working | Comment                                                           |
 |-------------------------|------|--------|------|-------|-----|-------------|-------------------------------------------------------------------|